aaronparker/aaronparker.github.io/_posts/2013-01-07-creating-app-v-5-0-connection-groups-with-powershell.md

 # Enter PowerShell

-To simplify the process of creating the definition file for a Connection Group, I&#8217;ve written a PowerShell function that will handle the heavy lifting for you. _New-AppvConnectionGroupFile_ will create the definition file from a list of App-V packages passed to it.
+To simplify the process of creating the definition file for a Connection Group, I've written a PowerShell function that will handle the heavy lifting for you. _New-AppvConnectionGroupFile_ will create the definition file from a list of App-V packages passed to it.

 The function will output the definition file to a specified path and then return that file as an object that you can do further processing with.